 Mr. Adnani is not independent by virtue of the scope of his involvement with the Corporation.
-Mr. Dawson is not independent by virtue of being the Chief Executive Officer of the Corporation.
+Mr. Dawson is not independent by virtue of being the Chief Executive Officer of the Corporation until April 1, 2021.

 Directorships

 The following director nominees of the Corporation are also directors of other reporting issuers.